abuya-momo/AManagement/README.md

+# AManagement #

 This is a management system of phone.

-use command 'node app.js' to start server.
+Use command 'node app.js' to start server.